Understanding Student Loan Default and Collections

 Consequences of default

-• Wage garnishment: Up to 15% of your disposable pay may be automatically deducted from your paycheck
+• Wage garnishment: Up to 15% of your disposable pay may be automatically deducted from your paycheck.
+Federal law

-• Tax refund offset: Your federal and state tax refunds may be withheld and applied to your loan balance
+• Tax refund offset: Your federal and state tax refunds may be withheld and applied to your loan balance.
+Federal law

 • Credit damage: Default is reported to credit bureaus and may significantly lower your credit score

-• Collection fees: Collection costs may be added to your loan balance
+• Collection fees: Collection costs (up to 25% of the balance) may be added to your loan balance.
+Federal law

-• Loss of aid eligibility: You may lose eligibility for additional federal student aid
+• Loss of aid eligibility: You lose eligibility for additional federal student aid, including grants.
+Federal law

-• Professional license impact: Some states may affect professional license eligibility for borrowers in default
+• Professional license impact: Some states may suspend professional or occupational licenses for borrowers in default.
+State law

 Recovery options